History & Restoration

 After an extensive internet search, we located a used Bailey Bridge that we moved by truck from a Northern Ontario logging road.
 New bridge abutments were built to suit, wider apart than the old ones in order to lower the level of potential flooding against the building upstream of the bridge.

-Careful attention has also been given to protecting both the the historic character of the site and the environment.
+Careful attention has also been given to protecting both the historic character of the site and the environment.
 After being presented with precedents from other jurisdictions, the Town of Caledon bent its rules and permitted parking areas tucked into the woods connected by steeper-than-normal ramps.
 This allowed the sloping terrain to remain largely undisturbed, and extensive areas of trees to be preserved.
 The section of the Bruce trail that runs through the site was relocated to maximize hikers' experience of the site.
 Stormwater was directed to a huge underground infiltration pit to filter and absorb the water before it gets to Shaw's Creek.

 Between the site measures, preserving the stored energy already inherent in an existing building and adding modern enegy-conservation features, the Alton Mill complex is both attractive and “green”.
 Financially, the original budget was exceeded somewhat, but without completing the Annex or the pond restoration, which remain future projects.
 Seaton Group sees the project as a long-term investment yielding benefits that cannot be measured in dollars.